wessenstam/stageworkshop/documentation/guidebook.md

       - __#hands-on-workshops:__ for Nutanix Partner and SE workshops
    - Make a HPOC reservation(s) on https://rx.corp.nutanix.com/ with:

-      - __AOS + Hypevisor:__ proper versions for your workshop, specified in the Workshop title.
+      - __AOS + Hypervisor:__ proper versions for your workshop, specified in the Workshop title.
         - *Recommended:* AOS 5.8
         - Older or newer versions of AOS may not function as expected.
         - Use for the Calm development workshop to test with the latest Prism Central and Calm versions.